Explainer: Next steps in the TikTok diplomatic dance

 The U.S. is likely to ban TikTok from being downloaded from app stores, Reuters has also reported.

-However, it is unclear whether there are transactions that can be prohibited that will prevent existing users who have already downloaded TikTok from using it.
+However, it is unclear whether there are transactions that can be prohibited that would prevent users who have already downloaded TikTok from using it.

 When confronted with a ban in India, TikTok chose to shut down voluntarily.